PietroCalzolari/PokeApi/README.md

 - Launch **ddev start** (the docker containers will be created)

-- Launch **ddev artisan migrate** (the Laravel command to launch migrations, files that create the database tables)
+- Launch **ddev import-db --file=./db.sql** if you want to import a ready database with datas otherwise launch **ddev artisan migrate** (the Laravel command to launch migrations, files that create the database tables) that creates an empty database instance

 - Launch **ddev launch** in order to open your favourite browser with the local project